MaddieGillis/regex-tutorial/Develop/gist-template.md

 The other Anchor used is `$`.
 This specifies the end of the string.
 Without specifying the end, the search will include everything that contains 3 or 6 of our specified characters which could be found in longer words.
 The `$` tells the search to look for words or strings that are fully 3 or 6 of our specified characters and not to look past that.

 ### Quantifiers
+Quantifiers are used to specify how many of the specified characters that are before the quantifier.
+In our case we are looking for either 6 characters as shown by `{6}` or 3 characters `{3}`.
+If we were to want to look for a range of characters we could set a minimum and a maximum like this `{3,6}`.
+This snippet is looking for a word or string that are either 3,4,5, or 6 characters long.

 ### OR Operator